xcart/xc5-manual/en/general_setup/new_upgrade.md

 If there is any kind of update/upgrade available, there will be an **Updates are available** link in the header of the Admin area:
 ![1_updates_available.png]({{site.baseurl}}/attachments/ref_9raTXZPN/1_updates_available.png)

-Also, there will be a notification of available updates under the bell icon:
+Also, there will be a notification of available updates when clicking the bell icon:
 ![1_updates_available1.png]({{site.baseurl}}/attachments/ref_9raTXZPN/1_updates_available1.png)

 To check what updates are available, click on any of the "Updates are available" links.
 You will see the "Updates for your version" page showing the available updates: